falkoschumann/activity-sampling-java/doc/Stories.md

 - Show recent activities.
 - Show time summary for today, yesterday, this week and this month.
+- Create timesheet with total hours per activity and day.
+- Create detailed timesheet with start and end time.
-- Report timesheet by week, month, quarter and year.
+- Show hours by week, month, quarter and year.
-- Report time by customer, project and task.
+- Show hours by customer, project and task.
 - Show capacity of user.
 - Consider holidays.
 - Constraint: Export report as CSV file.